Battle of Aiken

-The Battle of Aiken (also known as the Action at Aiken) occurred on February 11, 1865, as General William Tecumseh Sherman made his way across South Carolina.
+The Battle of Aiken (also known as the Action at Aiken) occurred on February 11, 1865 and was part of the Carolinas campaign.
 The principal commanders were Union Maj.
 Gen. Hugh Judson Kilpatrick and Confederate Maj.
 Gen. Joseph Wheeler.
 Wheeler was able to score a minor victory over Kilpatrick.
 Today, an annual re-enactment is held the final full weekend in February.
 As of May 2022, 28 reenactments of Aiken have been held.

 Battle

 Fighting

-Before the battle, on February 1, General Sherman began to invade South Carolina.
-During the invasion he ordered Hugh Judson Kilpatrick and his cavalry corps from the Fifth U.S Cavalry to march through South Carolina.
+Before the battle, on February 1, General Sherman began his invasion of South Carolina.
+During the campaign he ordered Hugh Judson Kilpatrick and his cavalry corps from the Fifth U.S Cavalry to march through South Carolina.
 By February 5, he crossed into Aiken County where he would engage in battle with Joseph Wheeler's cavalry corps.
-Wheeler attacked Kilpatrick, who didn't expect any resistance, despite having orders to not pursue Kilpatrick's cavalry.
+Wheeler attacked Kilpatrick, who expected little resistance, despite having orders to not pursue Kilpatrick's cavalry.
 Wheeler moved to defend the city of Augusta from the Union army.
 His army was stationed at 204 Park Avenue between Benjamin Franklin Cheatham and James Argle Smith's forces.
 The Aiken Home Guard and a cavalry corps were under Wheeler's command.
-He planned to defeat Kilpatrick by forming his cavalry into a "V" shaped formation with skirmishers deployed above it.
+He planned to defeat Kilpatrick by forming his cavalry into a V-shaped formation with skirmishers deployed above it.
 When Kilpatrick charged the skirmishers, they would retreat into the center of the "V." Once Kilpatrick entered the formation the tips of the "V" would collapse, thus encircling Kilpatrick.
 On February 11, at 9:00 AM, the battle started.

-Wheeler's plan would have worked if had not been for a single Confederate soldier who fired his gun prematurely.
-Resulting in Wheeler ordering all of his soldiers to attack the Union forces.
-The armies engaged in hand-to-hand combat all across the town.
+Wheeler's plan was prevented from coming to fruition due to a single Confederate soldier who prematurely fired their gun, resulting in Wheeler ordering all of his soldiers to attack the Union forces.
+The armies engaged in hand-to-hand combat throughout the town.
 During the fighting, it was reported that a Confederate soldier ran up to Kilpatrick and attacked the general with his pistol.
-However, the pistol did not go off.
-After Kilpatrick lost the battle, so he retreated back to his defenses at Montmorenci.
-For the rest of the day Confederate and Union soldiers skirmished.
-This was until the two commanders signed a truce and agreed to collect the bodies.
+However, the pistol did not fire.
+After Kilpatrick was defeated, he retreated back to his defenses at Montmorenci.
+For the rest of the day, Confederate and Union soldiers skirmished.
+This continued until the two commanders signed a truce and agreed to collect the bodies.
 Later, on February 13, Kilpatrick retreated and rejoined Sherman.
-Despite all of this, Kilpatrick declared himself victorious.
+Despite this, Kilpatrick declared himself victorious.
 In the aftermath of the battle, Wheeler's decision to attack Kilpatrick left the Edisto River, and in turn Columbia, vulnerable.